sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 using http_process_t = std::function<void (WFHttpTask *)>;
 ~~~

-Similarly, for the protocol in this tutorial, there is no difference in the definitions of the data types:
+Similarly, for the protocol in this tutorial, there is no difference in the definitions of data types:

 ~~~cpp
 using WFTutorialTask = WFNetworkTask<protocol::TutorialRequest,